 The framework handles chunking strategies, embedding models, vector database integration, hybrid search (combining semantic and keyword search), and re-ranking results.
 These are solved problems.
 You shouldn't rebuild them unless LlamaIndex can't meet your specific requirements.
 To understand when re-ranking becomes critical for your retrieval quality, explore our article on reranking in RAG and when you need it.

 Here's the limitation: LlamaIndex focuses narrowly on retrieval.
 When you need complex logic beyond "search documents and return answers," you'll need something else.
-Many systems we've built in 2025 combine LlamaIndex for retrieval with LangChain for orchestration or custom code for business logic.
+Many production systems in 2025 combine LlamaIndex for retrieval with LangChain for orchestration or custom code for business logic.

 When You Should Build Custom